Get in Touch

 Module 4: Clean, Transform, and Load Data in Power BI for Government

-This module teaches you how to simplify a complicated model, change data types, rename objects, and pivot data.
+This module teaches you how to simplify complex models, change data types, rename objects, and pivot data.
 You will also learn how to profile columns to identify valuable data for deeper analytics.

 Learning Objectives